Skip to main content

 Adding orders to an active run

 You can add orders to a run even after the driver has started.
 New stops appear in the driver’s app straight away.
-You may want to recalculate the route after adding new stops so the driver gets an updated order.
+Recalculate the route after adding new stops so the driver gets an updated order.

 Removing orders